ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 For more information, see [VMware Hybrid Cloud Extension](https://cloud.vmware.com/vmware-hcx).

-## Considerations when deleting on-premises HCX on IBM Cloud instances
+## Considerations before you delete on-premises HCX on IBM Cloud instances
-{: #considerations-when-deleting-on-premises-hcx-instances}
+{: #standalone_considerations-delete}

 Review the following considerations before you delete an HCX on {{site.data.keyword.cloud_notm}} instance that was ordered for on-premises use:
-1. In the VMware vSphere Web Client, go to the HCX user interface, and then check the following items:
+1. In the VMware vSphere Web Client, go to the HCX user interface and check the following items:
     1. Ensure that no HCX migration or disaster recovery operation is running.
     2. Ensure that all the extended networks are removed.
     3. Ensure that all the interconnect components with paired cloud sites are removed.

-   You must complete all the considerations before you proceed to the next step.
-Otherwise, the license for the on-premises HCX on {{site.data.keyword.cloud_notm}} instance is canceled, because of which migrations cannot be performed and errors might occur to the HCX components.
+   You must complete all the previous steps before you proceed to the next step.
+Otherwise, the license for the on-premises HCX on {{site.data.keyword.cloud_notm}} instance is canceled.
+If the license is canceled, migrations can't be performed and errors might occur for HCX components.
    {:important}
 2. In the {{site.data.keyword.vmwaresolutions_short}} console, delete the on-premises HCX on {{site.data.keyword.cloud_notm}} instance that was ordered to obtain the activation key for the on-premises HCX Manager.
 Ensure that the deleted instance is no longer available in the console before you proceed to the next step.